 What causes MDS?

+Most experts agree that MDS should be considered a cancer of the blood and bone marrow.
 Often times, doctors don't know the exact cause of MDS.
 These cases are called de novo MDS.
 We do know that certain lifestyle factors are linked to MDS.
 MDS cannot be passed down through the genes from parent to child and it cannot be passed through germs from person to person.

 You are more likely to develop MDS if you have:

 - Been heavily exposed to certain chemicals, such as benzene